 - Randomization Engine with Deviation Control

-The RANDOM button is what makes this plugin special.
-Hit it once and you get a fresh percussive sound every time.
-The deviation control lets you decide how far the plugin strays from the original sound, so you’re never stuck with complete chaos unless you want it.
+The RANDOM button is what really sets this plugin apart.
+Press it once and you get a new percussive sound each time.
+The deviation control lets you choose how much the sound changes, so you can keep things subtle or go for total chaos if you want.

-I’ve found sounds I would never have programmed manually just by clicking through a few randomizations.
-It’s like having a creative assistant that throws out ideas faster than you can test them.
+I’ve discovered sounds I never would have made on my own just by clicking through a few random options.
+It feels like having a creative assistant who comes up with ideas faster than I can try them.

 - 20+ Synth Engines for Percussive Textures

-RANDOM Metal gives you over 20 different engines that cover everything from sharp metallic hits to soft shakers and industrial noise bursts.
-Each engine has its own character, and switching between them completely changes the vibe of your percussion.
+RANDOM Metal offers more than 20 engines, covering everything from sharp metallic hits to gentle shakers and bursts of industrial noise.
+Each engine has its own feel, and switching between them can totally change the mood of your percussion.

 You can explore textures that don’t exist in traditional drum libraries, which is exactly what I need when I’m working on atmospheric or experimental tracks.